Current Competition Schedule:

-Please note that the ASF does not ordinarily support art residency programs.
-To be considered for funding, an explanation why this residency is crucial to your work is required.
+Please note that ASF does not ordinarily support art residency programs.
+To be considered for funding, you must explain why this residency is crucial to your work.

 If interviews are part of the project, the applicant is expected to be able to conduct the interviews in the appropriate local language/s.
 If language proficiency is required for your project then one of your three letters of recommendation must address the level of Nordic language proficiency, as necessary for the project, and must be written by a qualified instructor or professional in that Nordic language.

 Projects should not begin before April 15th, following the decision announcement date.

 The awards support project-related costs, including maintenance, trans- Atlantic round-trip travel, in-country travel, tuition and fees (where applicable) and materials expenditures (e.g., books, photocopying, art supplies).

 ASF awards may require supplementation from other sources, but they should not duplicate the benefits of additional awards (and vice versa).
 Candidates must notify ASF if they have received other award offers.
 ASF will not provide funds if, in its judgment, a proposal can be carried out without its assistance.

 Applicants must complete an ASF application form, including a well-defined project description and project statement that outlines their research, study, or creative arts project and describes why a stay in Scandinavia is essential.